prolificinteractive/material-calendarview/docs/CUSTOM_SELECTORS.md

 Custom Selectors
 ================

-This doc describes how do create custom stateful drawables and colors to be used in the view.
+This doc describes how to create custom stateful drawables and colors to be used in the view.

 ## Stateful-ness in Material CalendarView

 There are several places in the view where reacting to state would be useful.
-The most obvious is we the date selection indicator, but state can also be represented with custom backgrounds set by decorators or text colors.
+The most obvious is the date selection indicator, but state can also be represented with custom backgrounds set by decorators or text colors.

-The state that is used to represent days a selected is `android:checked`.
+The state that is used to represent selected days is `android:checked`.
 Days can also be disabled, which is represented with `android:enabled`.

 ### Drawables